About the Ag Water Conservation Clearinghouse

-The main focus of this project is on agriculture in the semi-arid and arid West and includes water conserving practices in agriculture across the various climates and regions of the U.S. The AWCC is a collaborative endeavor and strives to serve the needs of the nation’s related institutions and individuals alike, to make better decisions about future water supply and demand.
+Although the main focus of the Clearinghouse is on agriculture in the semi-arid and arid west, the AWCC also includes water conserving practices in agriculture across various climates and regions of the United States and the world.
+The website is dynamic and can be manipulated by each user according to the information the user seeks.
+This project is a collaborative endeavor.
+It not only comes from the needs of the nation’s water supply and demand institutions, but also serves the needs of these institutions and individuals alike.
+Through the tools provided, better decisions about future water supply and demand can be made.

 The area of concentration is primarily in the Western United States, but also includes regions where similar water conservation practices in agriculture are prevalent.

 The targeted audiences are USDA-NIFA Water Coordinators, water resource managers, agricultural producers, and various decision makers who are involved with water management, policy, and law throughout the Western United States and nationally.

 The project goals are to increase access to information which will help build collaborative relationships between and among agencies, provide technical expertise regarding agricultural water conservation, and offer detailed information on the management, policies, and laws surrounding agricultural water conservation.

 Enter word(s) in the Search text box or leave it blank to conduct a search

 - By default, the search engine tries to locate records which match as much as possible all of the words entered in your search query